ankit01-oss/signoz.io/docs/tutorial/kubernetes-infra-metrics.md

   --set signozApiKey=<SIGNOZ_API_KEY> \
   --set global.clusterName=<CLUSTER_NAME>
   ```
-  Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table:
+  Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table.

   | Region	| Endpoint |
   | --- | --- |